taylorcate/NuttingVariorum/README.md

 Presenting, _The Digital Variorum of Wordsworth's "Nutting"_ for Jeff Cowton, curator of [The Wordsworth Trust](https://wordsworth.org.uk/), and colleagues.

 **March 11th, 2019: Began Collaborating with Jenny Dickinson**
-@spinningjenny - Illustrator of Children's Books and Historical Narratives.
+@spinninjenny - Illustrator of Children's Books and Historical Narratives.
 Currently residing in Grasmere, Cumbria.

 **April 23rd, 2019: Capstone Defense**
 The only obstacle standing between me and graduation. :+1: